shelbybrad/shelbybrad.github.io/collections/_docs/content-guide/grammar-mechanics.md

 ## Guidelines

+The guiding principle behind these guidelines is _trueness to form_: a word, phrase, number, etc. should look like what it is.
+The more a date, time, phone number, quote, or similar looks to the user like its affordance, the more likely the user will understand and consume that information.

 ### Abbreviations and acronyms

 If there’s a chance your reader won’t recognize an abbreviation or acronym, spell it out the first time you mention it.